 No. This is a stand-alone degree and does not combine with any other degree.

-Part A and Part B are different sections of the Table that lists all units of study that students undertaking Arts degrees can enrol in.
+Together, Table A and Table B of the FASS Undergraduate Handbook list all units of study that students undertaking Arts degrees can enrol in.